 white at tips.

 Georgia, Idaho, Kansas, Louisiana, Mississippi, Missouri, Montana, Nebraska,

-Nevada, New Mexico, Oregon, South Dakota, Texas, Utah, Wyoming, and Manitoba.
+Nevada, New Jersey, New Mexico, Oregon, South Dakota, Texas, Utah, Wyoming, and Manitoba.
 Winters in Mexico.

 For maps showing population distribution and trends, see